spacekat/portfolio/README.md

 Simple Jekyll site for sharing stuff I do.

 ## Generate the site with Jekyll
-`jekyll server -w` will watch and compile the site.
+`bundle exec jekyll serve -w` will watch and compile the site.

 Jekyll docs: http://jekyllrb.com/docs/usage/